 "When Frank Zamboni, along with his brother and cousin, opened their own skating rink in 1940 in Paramount, California, it could take an hour and a half for a crew to resurface the ice.
-Skaters became exasperated with the wait, so Frank was determined to do something about it." - from Publisher by Monica Kulling "Growing up in Smiljan, Croatia, Nikola Tesla dreamed about harnessing the power of Niagara Falls.
-In 1884, he walked down the gangplank into the New York Harbour with four cents in his pocket, a book of poems, a drawing of a flying machine, and a letter of introduction to Thomas Edison, the 'electrical wizard' of America." - from Publisher
+Skaters became exasperated with the wait, so Frank was determined to do something about it." - from Publisher

 Zap!
-Nikola Tesla Takes Charge
+Nikola Tesla Takes Charge by Monica Kulling